Frequently Asked Questions

 If a new member applicant fails to complete the membership requirements within 60 days:

-• GHAR will notify the Designated REALTOR® that the membership requirements have not been met.
+• GHAR will notify the applicant and the Designated REALTOR® that the membership requirements have not been met.

 • In addition, GHAR will bill the Designated REALTOR® both the application fee and the pro-rated dues amount.